tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 - `$ iex test.exs`

-  compiles file in memory and loads it into IEx
+  compiles file in memory and loads it into IEx.

 - `$ elixir file.exs`

   compiles file in memory and executes it
-  (it's like running any other script in UNIX shell)
+  (it's like running any other script in UNIX shell).

 - `iex> import_file "test.exs"`

   > evaluates the contents of the file as if it were directly typed into IEx

-  in spite of what is said above imported file is compiled in memory
+  in spite of what is said above imported file is compiled in memory.

 #### compile

 - `$ elixirc file.exs`

-  compiles file and executes it
+  compiles file and executes it.

 - `iex> c "test.exs"`

-  compiles file and loads it into IEx
+  compiles file and loads it into IEx.

 ## function capturing (& notation aka capture syntax)